 We use various online software services and cloud services to manage our business including but not limited to Microsoft Office365 including OneDrive storage, Xero and QuickFile (bookkeeping), and Dropbox.

 We use online banking services to manage our finances.

 NHS Scotland Test and Protect

-For the health and safety of the visitors, performers and owners, we are recording the name and contact details of everyone who enters the theatre site to support NHS Scotland’s efforts in tackling COVID-19.
+When required to do so by the Scottish Government, we collect NHS Scotland Test and Protect information to assist NHS Scotland’s efforts in tackling COVID-19.
 This information will be used to enable NHS Scotland and statutory partners to contact you should you have been in the premises around the same time as someone who has tested positive for coronavirus.
-Contacting people who might have been exposed to the virus is an important step in stopping the spread.
 In order to assist in the containment of the virus, we will only share your data when it is requested directly by NHS Scotland and statutory partners.
 This will only be in the unlikely event there is a cluster of coronavirus cases linked to the premises.
 For further information on the NHS Scotland Test and Protect strategy please visit the NHS website.

 What about other third parties?

 We may share your personal data with other third parties, for example in the context of the possible sale or restructuring of the business, or with our professional advisers.
 We may also need to share your personal data with a regulator or to otherwise comply with the law.

 If you attend an event here which is managed by another organisation, we may share your personal data with that organisation.